 We can help.
 Just answer a few questions and we will bring 3 trucking insurance agencies, that write workers comp for truckers, to compete for your policy.

 It’s fast and free.
 May the best agent win!

 Who needs Workers comp?

 This is also commonly called Workman’s compensation, but if you haven’t noticed, there is a growing number of lady truckers.
-So it’s best to pick a name for the coverage that includes everyone.
+So workers compensation is now the standard term.